Serve

 Coping With Grief, is a ministry to people dealing with a significant loss in their lives.
 This is a 9-week course that meets weekly.
 The class is limited to 6 participants.
 However, if there is a larger group than 6, a second group will be scheduled for 6 pm the same day.
 These sessions are offered quarterly.

 This group provides a support community for people caring for loved ones with cognitive decline (Dementia, Alzheimers).
 The group will be reading and discussing ‘The Dementia Care Partner’s Workbook’ by Edward G. Shaw, MD, MA.
+They meet the 4th Wednesday of every month from 1:00 to 2:30 PM in the High School Youth Room.

 The Helping Hands Ministry offers free maintenance on simple home projects for anyone in the community.
 Simply click below or call the church office at 520-575-9901.